Torfkopp/website/content/en/about.md

 ---
 layout: "article"
-showWordCount: false
-showDate: false
-showReadingTime: false
-showAuthorBottom: true
 showPagination: false
 ---

 # Hello (⌒ ∇&nbsp;⌒)/!

-I'm Mario, an about <year - 2000> years old IT dude from Germany.
+I'm Mario, an about <year - 2000> years old IT dude from Northern Germany.

 You can contact me via [mario@fokken.cc](mailto:) or one of the other links.

 # Languages

-I'm available in following languages:
+I'm (more or less) available in following languages:

 | Language       | Description         | | Proficiency  |
 |----------------|---------------------|------|---------|